MeganHolborn/Genetic_data_analysis/README.md

 # Genetic variant data analysis

-This repository contains scripts for the analysis of genetic/genomic variant data.
+This repository contains scripts for the analysis of genetic variant data for chosen genes of interest.
 This work was completed as part of my MSc in Medical Immunology at the University of Pretoria, South Africa.

 ## Important terminology